janlay/openai-cli/README.md

 - [x] Scalable architecture allows for continuous support of new APIs.
 - [x] Custom API name, version, and all relevant properties.
 - [x] Dry-run mode (without actually initiating API calls) to facilitate debugging of APIs and save costs.
+- [x] New in v3: Supports any AI services that provide OpenAI-compatible APIs.

+Important changes in version 3:
+- `-v api_version` in previous versions is now removed.
+If you have a custom `OPENAI_API_ENDPOINT`, you need to append API version in it.
+The internal API version is remove as some services like DeepSeek don't have version prefix in `/v1/chat/completions`.
+- `OPENAI_CHAT_MODEL` no longer supported, use `OPENAI_API_MODEL` instead.
+- By default, the request no longer includes optional parameters `temperature` / `max_tokens`.
+You need to explictly add `+temperature` / `+max_tokens` to customize if necessary.

 Available APIs:
 - [x] `chat/completions` (default API)